Connection

 Connect to EDS V2 using a standard WebSocket upgrade request:

-Replace <host> with the Empego API host for your environment and {queueName} with the queue name assigned to your integration.
+Replace {queueName} with the queue name assigned to your integration.

 Authentication